openeuler-mirror/donau-slurm-wrappers/README.en.md

 #### Precautions

-1. Donau-slurm-wrappers are wrappers of some Donau CLI commands.
+1.Donau-slurm-wrappers are wrappers of some Donau CLI commands.
 Wrappers execution depends on the rules of the Donau CLI.
 Scripts do not support the root user and token may be verified failed in actual case.
 Common token errors are as follows: